A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Abstract

 \section{Abstract}

-{Deep learning algorithms require extensive data to achieve robust performance.
+{ Deep learning algorithms require extensive data to achieve robust performance.
 However, data availability is often restricted in the medical domain due to patient privacy concerns.
 Synthetic data presents a possible solution to these challenges.
-Recently, image generative models have found increasing use for medical applications but are often designed for singular medical specialties and imaging modalities, thus limiting their broader utility.
-To address this, we introduce MediSyn: a text-guided, latent diffusion model capable of generating synthetic images from 6 medical specialties and 10 image types.
-The synthetic images are validated by expert clinicians for alignment with their corresponding text prompts.
-Furthermore, a direct comparison of the synthetic images against the real images confirms that our model synthesizes novel images and, crucially, may preserve patient privacy.
-Finally, classifiers trained on a mixture of synthetic and real data achieve similar performance to those trained on twice the amount of real data.
-Our findings highlight the immense potential for generalist image generative models to accelerate algorithmic research and development in medicine.}
+Image generative models have found increasing use for medical applications, but are often task-specific, thus limiting their scalability.
+Moreover, existing models frequently rely on private datasets for training, which constrain their reproducibility.
+To address this, we introduce MediSyn: an open-access, generalist, text-guided latent diffusion model capable of generating synthetic images across 6 medical specialties and 10 imaging modalities, while being trained exclusively on publicly available data.
+Through extensive experimentation, we provide several key contributions.
+First, we demonstrate that training a generative model on visually diverse medical images does not degrade synthetic image quality.
+Second, we show that this generalist approach is substantially more computationally efficient than a coordinated suite of task-specific models.
+Third, we establish that a generalist model can produce realistic, text-aligned synthetic images across visually and medically distinct modalities, as validated by expert physicians.
+Fourth, we provide empirical evidence that these synthetic images are visually distinct from their corresponding real patient images, alleviating concerns about data memorization in image generative models.
+Finally, we demonstrate that a generalist model can produce synthetic images that improve classifier performance in data-limited settings across multiple medical specialties.
+Altogether, our findings highlight the immense potential of generalist image generative models to accelerate algorithmic research and development in medicine.}